jcbayley/vitamin/docs/installation.rst

    $ git clone https://git.ligo.org/joseph.bayley/vitamin_c
    $ cd vitamin_c

-Make a virtual environment
+Make a virtual environment using the environment.yml file supplied in the repository - this install the specific cuDNN cuda and tensorflow versions that work with this version of vitamin

 .. code-block:: console

-   $ conda create --name myenv --python=3.6
+   $ conda env create --f environment.yml
    $ conda activate myenv
    $ pip install --upgrade pip
-   $ conda install tensorflow==2.6.0

 (optional skyplotting install) cd into your environment and download geos library